 The intention for this week’s Trove Tuesday post was brevity.
 But as often the way, as I investigated my chosen article further, I discovered a few twists and turns.

 Mentioned last week, The Australasian has arrived at Trove and I’ve been searching for photos relevant to the Western District.
 That is how I discovered Aaron Weller, the subject of a photo in The Australasian in 1897.

-So, that’s the story of Aaron Weller.
+And that’s the story of Aaron Weller.
 Well at least I thought it was, but I wanted to know how far past 107 Aaron had lived.
-Now, the story becomes sad as Aaron only lived a short time after July 24, 1897, the date of his article’s publication.
-The Balmoral correspondent for the Hamilton Spectator reported that almost to the hour the July 24 edition of The Australasian landed in Balmoral, the townspeople were bidding farewell to Aaron at the local cemetery.
-According to his wishes, he was buried close to Alex McIntosh, the man who employed him for over 20 years and whom he held in such high regard.
+The story turns sad as Aaron only lived a short time after 24 July 1897, the date of his article’s publication.
+The Balmoral correspondent for the Hamilton Spectator reported that almost to the hour the 24 July edition of The Australasian landed in Balmoral, the townspeople were bidding farewell to Aaron at the local cemetery.
+According to his wishes, he was buried close to Alex McIntosh, the man who employed him for over twenty years and whom he held in such high regard.